top of page

 IMG_1298

-Dr. Viceisza co-authors research on coordination in Senegalese farmer cooperatives at Journal of Development Economics (January 2022)
+Dr. Viceisza publishes research on coordination in Senegalese farmer cooperatives at Journal of Development Economics (2022)

 NBER Entrepreneurship Presentation